jenkinsci/google-chat-notification-plugin/README.md

 1. **sameThreadNotification**
    - This is an optional boolean parameter.
 Default value is false.
    - This parameter is used to send notification in same thread for a particular job.
 If false, the default behavior is to create a new thread for each message.
+   - If *messageFormat* is set to `card` and the provided JSON contains a 'thread' key, this parameter will be ignored.

 1. **threadKey**
    - This is an optional String parameter.
 Default value is null.
    - The thread used to send all the generated notification messages for a particular job.
 If not defined, the default behavior is to use the JOB_NAME as thread_key.
    - This parameter only applies if *sameThreadNotification* is set to true.
+   - If *messageFormat* is set to `card` and the provided JSON contains a 'thread' key, this parameter will be ignored.

 1. **notifyAborted**
    - This is an optional boolean parameter.
 Default value is false.